Karen-Mae Hill: Education

 Hill received a Bachelor of Law with French Law and Language (LLB) degree from the University of Leicester, UK.
 She received a MPhil in Development Studies from the University of Oxford, England.

 Career

 After receiving her degrees, Hill served as a lawyer in England, Wales, and the Eastern Caribbean.
 She also worked in banking in Antigua.

 Hill was appointed High Commissioner in November 2015.
 As High Commissioner, she signed the Multilateral Convention on Mutual Administrative Assistance in Tax Matters in 2018, making Antigua and Barbuda the 125th jurisdiction to do so.
+Also in 2018, Hill met with officials from the Home Office's Windrush Task Force.

-In 2021, she signed the Joint Communiqué that established of diplomatic relations between the Kyrgyz Republic and Antigua and Barbuda.
+In 2021, Hill signed the Joint Communiqué that established of diplomatic relations between the Republic of Kyrgyzstan and Antigua and Barbuda.

+In 2022, Hill was appointed as Ordinary Officer of the Civil Division of the Order of the British Empire, OBE for services to Youth and Community Development.
+Also in 2022, Hill visited Jersey in the Channel Islands to visit catering venues that have hired Caribbean workers to fill labour shortages.

+In 2023, Hillwas elected President of Administration and Budget Committee at 173rd Bureau International des Expositions (BIE) General Assembly in Paris.